techstreams/TSWorkflow/README.md

 ## Important Notes

-* TSWorkflow is meant to *demonstate* [G Suite](https://gsuite.google.com/) workflow automation with [Apps Script](https://developers.google.com/apps-script) and ***should not*** be deployed in a production environment without further development and test.
+* TSWorkflow is meant to *demonstate* [G Suite](https://gsuite.google.com/) workflow automation with [Apps Script](https://developers.google.com/apps-script) and ***should not be deployed in a production environment*** without further development and testing.

-* TSWorkflow demonstrates workflow automation with __Google Drive > My Drive__.
-Code modifications are needed to enable its use with [Shared drives](https://support.google.com/a/answer/7212025?hl=en).
+* TSWorkflow uses __Google Drive > My Drive__.
+Code modifications are needed to enable it to work with [Shared drives](https://support.google.com/a/answer/7212025?hl=en).

-* If TSWorkflow does not appear to be working correctly, check the [Apps Script Dashboard](https://script.google.com) for execution errors.
+* Check the [Apps Script Dashboard](https://script.google.com) for execution errors if TSWorkflow does not work as expected.

 ---